ersuman/myidea/README.md

 ## rules (can be modified or add more):
 - in each lap one player can bowl max 3 overs, in total max 7 overs
 - lap-1 is power play
+- point system:
+  * 2 for win, 0 for loss
+  * 3 points for winner, if manage to win in lap-1
+  * 1 point for losing team if couldn't decide winner from Best-of-three rule

 Thank you. ❣️
 Suman Gyawali